 var tween4 = KUTE.fromTo('selector4',{perspective:400,translateY:0},{perspective:200,translateY:-100});

-As you can see in your browsers console, for all animations translate3d
+As you can see in your browsers console, for all animations translate3d is used, as explained above.
+Also the first

-is used, as explained above.
-Also the first example that's using the 2D translate
+example that's using the 2D translate for both vertical

 and horizontal axis even if we only set X axis.